Perioperative Hypothermia: Causes, Prevention and Management

 Risk groups and individual adaptation of measures

-Postoperative measures to avoid perioperative hypothermia
+Postoperative measures to prevent perioperative hypothermia

-Technological developments to avoid perioperative hypothermia
+Technological developments to prevent perioperative hypothermia

-Modern technologies are increasingly helping veterinary staff to effectively prevent perioperative hypothermia New devices such as precise temperature regulation systems and sensor-controlled warming blankets enable targeted and constant heating throughout the entire operation.
-Innovative warming systems based on forced convection - such as the Bair Hugger, which is also used in human medicine - also help to keep the body temperature of animals stable and minimize perioperative hypothermia
+Modern technologies are increasingly supporting veterinary staff in the perioperative hypothermia to effectively prevent this.
+New devices such as precise temperature regulation systems and sensor-controlled warming blankets enable targeted and constant warming throughout the entire surgical procedure.
+Innovative warming systems based on forced convection – such as the Bair Hugger, which is also used in human medicine – also help to keep animals' body temperature stable and reduce the risk of perioperative hypothermia to minimize.

 The role of the veterinary team in the prevention of perioperative hypothermia